shipyardapp/Shipyard-Documentation/docs/tutorials/github-vessel.md

 ![](../.gitbook/assets/shipyard_2022_12_05_10_56_52.png)

-6. Choose to allow Shipyard to have access to all repositories or just the forked repository from earlier.
+6. Choose to allow Platform to have access to all repositories or just the forked repository from earlier.
 7. Click **Install**.
-This will redirect you back to the Admin page on Shipyard where you will be able to see your GitHub connection on the right side of the page.
+This will redirect you back to the Admin page on Platform where you will be able to see your GitHub connection on the right side of the page.

 ![](../.gitbook/assets/shipyard_2022_12_05_11_22_14.png)

 ### Step 3: Add GitHub Code Vessel to Fleet

-1. On the Shipyard sidebar, select **Projects**.
+1. On the Platform sidebar, select **Projects**.
 2. Select the **Default** project where the Getting Started tutorial Fleet lives or the project where you created a new Fleet from the YAML starting point.
 3. Select the Fleet named `Download File from Webpage and Email to User`.
 4. Select **Fleet Builder** from the top of the page.